BlwAvg/CSV_Website/README.md

 ## Notes & Troubleshooting
 - **Caching Considerations**: Updates to `parser.js` and `links.csv` might not immediately appear on GitHub Pages due to browser and server caching.
 If changes are not visible, try clearing your cache or performing a hard refresh.

-# What I Need help with!
-- UPDATE THE LINKS!
-- The intent of the refresh timer was to show when the page was updated from the last commit.
-Essentially so you could tell if you had an old cached page or not.
-This did not work as intended and just shows the current time.
-This need to be fixed or removed.

 ## Roadmap?
 - Settings Page (For making custom order, stored in a local cookie)